Copyright © 2006 - Sébastien Aperghis-Tramoni

 it beyond Perl modules using plug-ins.
 He then demoes it with his module

-.
-The Pod coverage test fails, so brian
+Data::Constraint.
+The Pod coverage test fails, so brian does an evil

 command again, but the CVS check gives some errors, so he adds the files